thekidk/countries-web-app/README.md

 When you click on a region it will take you to anoher webpage that lists and displays<br/>
 all the countries in the selected region.<br/>

+Web app makes calls to the REST Countries API (https://restcountries.eu) to retrieve<br/>
+information about the countries.<br/>

+### Missing functionality

+Due to lack of experience with React, had a difficult time trying to implement the<br/> search or modal pop-up view to display more information about the country.